brandur/sorg/content/articles/minimalism.md

 > nothing left to add, but when there is nothing left to
 > take away.

-!fig src="/assets/images/minimalism/sea.jpg" caption="Nothing left to add.
+{{Figure "Nothing left to add.
 Nothing left to take away."
+(NewImgSrcAndAlt "/assets/images/minimalism/sea.jpg" "Nothing left to add.
+Nothing left to take away.")}}

 Most of us can benefit from architecture that's a little simpler, a little more conservative, and a little more